nush16/T3A2-A/readme.md

 - A  dashboard will be available to give an overview of all operations for Administrators  including appointments, cancellations, patient and doctor data.

-- Administrators will receive notifications about important activities in the system, such as new appointments, cancellations, rescheduling, etc.
+- Administrators will receive notifications about important activities in the system, such as new appointments, cancellations, rescheduling, etc

+### Patient User:

+- Patient will be able to register, create a profile, and manage their accounts.

+- Patients can view profiles of different doctors, which include details about their qualifications, specialties, and availability.

+- Patients will be able to book, reschedule or cancel appointments

+- Patients can access their past medical history and any prescribed medications.

+- Patients will receive automatic notifications and reminders about upcoming appointments
 ## Nice to haves:

 We're also considering that beyond developing the online appointment app for a specific GP centre, we could expand it into a location-based GP clinic search application including extra functionalities such as geolocation services, customized search filters and appointment booking with multiple clinics.